Elvric/ClassNotes/Fall2018/Comp361D1.md

 # 21/08/2018
 ## Association
 In UML we just draw a full name with a black arrow pointing to the object that contain the other in a way I think?

+---
+# 26/09/2018
+### Gas station use case
+Secondary actor: fuel gun

+1. Driver insert its credit car in the system
+2. System sends credit card details to the backend
+3. System checks credit card details and verify that the balance is high enough.
+4. The system unlocks the fuel gun
+5. Fuel gun inform system that fuel is ready to be dispensed
+6. System tells the pump to pump
+7. The fuel guns inform the system that a certain amount has been dispenced
+   *Step 4 to 6 are repeated until driver stops or fuel gun detects overflow*
+8. Fuel gun informs the system that it is back to the holster
+9. System locks the fuelgun
+10. System informs back end of fuel quantity dispensed
+11. Back ends debit the amount on the card
+12. System request credit card reader to return the card to the user

+#### Extensions
+3a.
+Credit card back end informs system that credit card is not valid.
+3a.1 System request credit card reader to eject card

+VOIR LES NOTES DE 533 DU MEME JOUR